-USC might be hiring Kingsbury, the OC every team wanted
+USC lands Kliff Kingsbury, the OC every team wanted

 Washington State head coach Mike Leach explained that his air raid offense aims to “throw it short to people who can score.”
 But Mahomes attempted 91 deep passes in his final season at Texas Tech, fifth-most in the nation.
 That makes Kingsbury’s offense dangerous at any level of football.

 Offense is at an all-time high in the NFL and teams that aren’t thinking progressively are running the risk of getting left behind.
-Whatever team is able to win the Kingsbury sweepstakes — whether it’s one in the NFL or college ranks — will be taking a proactive step to get ahead of football’s offensive revolution.
+While Kingsbury didn’t find his way into the NFL, the fact that he was coveted in the professional ranks show that there are teams trying to get ahead of football’s offensive revolution.
+Instead, it’s USC that hopes to reap those rewards.

 Loading comments...